When User Experience and SEO Content Collide

 Content Ideas Your Visitors Will Love

-Have you thought about how some of the following Content could ultimately improve your user experience and turn browsers at different stages of the buying funnel into paying customers, all while giving the Search Engines the type of content they are looking for?
+Have you thought about how some of the following content could ultimately improve your SEO and user experience and turn browsers at different stages of the buying funnel into paying customers, all while giving the Search Engines the type of content they are looking for?

 - Uneducated visitors checking out their options can benefit from category and subcategory pages, buying guides, how to pages, product images and more.

 - Educated visitors looking for more information can benefit from product comparisons, reviews, blog posts, forums and more.